avantec-iot/avantec-thingsboard/docs/thingsboard/thingsboard-mqtt-device-api.rst

 Key-value format
 ----------------

 By default, ThingsBoard supports key-value content in **JSON**.
 Key is always a string, while value can be either string, boolean, double, long or JSON.
-Using custom binary format or some serialization framework is also possible.
-See `Protocol customization`_ for more details.
 For example:

 .. code:: json